Rachel Zegler: Public image

 In 2021, Zegler was listed at number 34 on The Ringers The Big Picture podcast's list of the top 35 actors under 35.
 She is included in the Forbes 30 Under 30 class of 2022 list.
 Also in 2021, AP Entertainment named her as one of the Breakthrough Entertainers of 2021.
-She was part of the in memoriam segment of the 64th Annual Grammy Awards in honor of Stephen Sondheim, alongside Ben Platt, Cynthia Erivo, and Leslie Odom Jr.
+She was one of the performers in the in memoriam segment of the 64th Annual Grammy Awards in honor of Stephen Sondheim.

 In January 2022, Zegler garnered online backlash for a since-deleted video in which she gave a dramatic reading of Britney Spears's Twitter messages online to her sister, Jamie Lynn Spears.
-She later issued an apology on the platform, explaining: "While I meant no disrespect whatsoever, I should have thought about how this could be perceived, and I'm so sorry for upsetting or disappointing anyone.
+She later stated in an apology on the platform: "While I meant no disrespect whatsoever, I should have thought about how this could be perceived, and I'm so sorry for upsetting or disappointing anyone.
 This is not a situation to be taken lightly, and we should all be lifting Britney up in this pivotal time."

-She was initially not invited to attend the 94th Academy Awards ceremony of 2022 to support her colleagues involved in West Side Story, which received seven nominations, including Best Picture.
-After some controversy over the perceived snub in the media, the Academy invited her to be a presenter for the Academy Award for Best Visual Effects.
+She was initially not invited to attend the 94th Academy Awards ceremony of 2022 where West Side Story received seven nominations, including Best Picture, but Zegler was not nominated.
+After media comment over the perceived snub, the Academy invited her to be a presenter for the Academy Award for Best Visual Effects.

 Personal life

 In February 2021, Zegler and actor Josh Andrés Rivera confirmed that they were dating.
-The two had met on the set of West Side Story and later starred in The Hunger Games: The Ballad of Songbirds and Snakes together.
-The two split by the end of 2024.
-She began dating her Evita co-star, Nathan Louis-Fernand, by July 2025 after they met in rehearsals.
+The two had met on the set of West Side Story and later both appeared in The Hunger Games: The Ballad of Songbirds and Snakes together.
+The relationship ended in 2024.
+She dated her Evita co-star, Nathan Louis-Fernand, in 2025.

-Zegler considers Barbra Streisand to be one of her primary influences.
-In 2021, Streisand sent Zegler a copy of her album Release Me 2 and a copy of the book Streisand From A to Z, along with a note reading, "For R., from B."
+Zegler cites Barbra Streisand as one of her primary influences.
+In 2021, Streisand sent Zegler a copy of her album Release Me 2 and a copy of the book Streisand From A to Z.

-Zegler is open about her struggles with anxiety and attends psychiatric sessions.
+Zegler has stated that she struggles with anxiety and attends psychiatric sessions.
+She experienced a breast cancer scare as a teenager.